North America People Screening Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 North America People Screening Market Analysis by Mordor Intelligence

-The North America people screening market size is valued at USD 3.02 billion in 2025, and it is projected to reach USD 3.80 billion by 2030, advancing at an 8.60% CAGR during the forecast period.
+The North America people screening market size was valued at USD 3.02 billion in 2025 and estimated to grow from USD 3.25 billion in 2026 to reach USD 4.69 billion by 2031, at a CAGR of 7.65% during the forecast period (2026-2031).
 Strong federal funding cycles, a pivot toward contactless biometrics, and security retrofits across stadiums and schools are expanding the total addressable opportunity for vendors.
 [1]Transportation Security Administration, “Fiscal Year 2025 President’s Budget Request,” tsa.gov Airport authorities are shifting capital budgets toward high-definition CT scanners that let passengers keep electronics and liquids in bags, thereby improving throughput while meeting rigorous detection thresholds.
 Cannabis retail legalization is standardizing employee vetting rules across states and provinces, creating recurring hardware and software demand at dispensaries.
 Rising e-commerce returns along U.S.–Mexico corridors are pushing logistics operators to adopt mobile screening pods that can be repositioned as volumes fluctuate.
 Procurement timelines remain sensitive to semiconductor supply constraints, yet the strategic intent of regulators is clear—modernize infrastructure, close detection gaps, and reduce screening friction without compromising privacy.

 Key Report Takeaways